LoriAzniveBerberian/LoriAzniveBerberian.github.io/project.md

 - SBC LTER Landsat kelp canopy dataset:
   <https://sbclter.msi.ucsb.edu/data/catalog/package/?package=knb-lter-sbc.74>

-The dataset is gridded at approximately 1 km resolution.
+The dataset is gridded at 30 m resolution.
 Each coastal pixel is treated as a separate **station** and followed over many years at regular quarterly time steps.
 The main variable is kelp canopy area per pixel per quarter (units: m²).

 In code, the data are stored in an `xarray.Dataset` with dimensions: